MaptimeCalgary/maptimecalgary.github.io/_posts/posts/2015-01-07-hello-world.md

 comments: true
 ---

-The time has come to start up a Calgary chapter of the international [Maptime](http://maptime.io) community.
-Head on over to the [about page](/about) to get a general sense of what we're hoping to put together.
+We're putting together a Calgary chapter of the international [Maptime](http://maptime.io) community!
+You're invited.
+Head on over to the [about page](/about) to get a general sense of what we're hoping to form.

 Things we currently need are:

+- **Members**!
+This is the most crucial.
+They can be beginners or experts.
+- **Presenters**!
+Also, very crucial.
+Have something you want to show off?
+Want to host a tutorial for other mappers?
+- **Co-organizers**.
+Right now, the MaptimeCalgary team is super tiny.
+Help us grow the meetup and plan events!
 - **A space**.
 This can be anything, but the following will be helpful:
   - Access to wifi
   - A projector